-12.1.
-The collection of all sums due to the council shall be the responsibility of and under the supervision of the Clerk.
+- 12.1.
+The collection of all sums due to the council shall be the responsibility of and under the supervision of the Parish Clerk. - 12.2.

-- 12.2.
 The council will review all fees and charges for work done, services provided, or goods sold at least annually as part of the budget-setting process, following a report of the Clerk.
-The Clerk shall be responsible for the collection of all amounts due to the council. - 12.3.
-Any sums found to be irrecoverable and any bad debts shall be reported to the council by the Clerk and shall be written off in the year.
+The Parish Clerk shall be responsible for the collection of all amounts due to the council. - 12.3.
+Any sums found to be irrecoverable and any bad debts shall be reported to the council by the Parish Clerk and shall be written off in the year.
 The council's approval shall be shown in the accounting records. - 12.4.
-All sums received on behalf of the council shall be deposited intact with the council's bankers, with such frequency as the Clerk considers necessary.
+All sums received on behalf of the council shall be deposited intact with the council's bankers, with such frequency as the Parish Clerk considers necessary.
 The origin of each receipt shall clearly be recorded on the paying-in slip or other record. - 12.5.
-Any repayment claim under section 33 of the VAT Act 1994 shall be made quarterly where the claim exceeds £100 and at least annually at the end of the financial year. - 12.6.
-Where significant sums of cash are regularly received by the council, the Clerk shall ensure that more than one person is present when the cash is counted in the first instance, that there is a reconciliation to some form of control record such as ticket issues, and that appropriate care is taken for the security and safety of individuals banking such cash.
+Personal cheques shall not be cashed out of money held on behalf of the council. - 12.6.
+Any repayment claim under section 33 of the VAT Act 1994 shall be made quarterly where the claim exceeds £100 and at least annually at the end of the financial year. - 12.7.
+Where significant sums of cash are regularly received by the council, the Parish Clerk shall ensure that more than one person is present when the cash is counted in the first instance, that there is a reconciliation to some form of control record such as ticket issues, and that appropriate care is taken for the security and safety of individuals banking such cash.